antoniobrandaodesign/ab_boilerplate/README.md

 # Running

     A. Usually what you want is to use "gulp watch"
-    B. Run "gulp" to see available options
+    B. Run "gulp" in the console to see available

 # Gulp tasks

 ### gulp
-Display information 0and available tasks
+Displays information and available tasks

 ### gulp watch
 Starts 'live' front-end development environment